INDICATION

 A series of Dual Energy Computed Tomography (DECT) scans before and after KRYSTEXXA with methotrexate treatment, from baseline to 6 months to 12 months, showing reduced uric acid deposits in a hand A series of Dual Energy Computed Tomography (DECT) scans before and after KRYSTEXXA with methotrexate treatment, from baseline to 6 months to 12 months, showing reduced uric acid deposits in a hand A series of Dual Energy Computed Tomography (DECT) scans before and after KRYSTEXXA with methotrexate treatment, from baseline to 6 months to 12 months, showing reduced uric acid deposits in a hand

-Photos and images are from a patient in MIRROR trial.
+Photos and DECT images are from the same patient in MIRROR RCT.

 Interested in how KRYSTEXXA may resolve tophi?